A Bit About Chaz

 Chaz grew up in Columbus, Ohio where he got his start in the performing arts at the ripe old age of 11 months.
 His parents, who were swing dance instructors, taught him how to cha-cha when he was in diapers.
 His feet haven't stopped moving since!

 Chaz enrolled in dance classes at age 2 at Pinnell Dance Centre in Gahanna, OH and began acting with Phoenix Theatre Circle a few years later.
 He found his love for musical theatre in The Who's Tommy while playing the 4-year-old version of the title character.
 His family relocated to Las Vegas, Nevada where Chaz continued his training at The Dance Zone in Henderson, NV.
 As a teen, Chaz appeared on CBS's "The King of Queens" as a young Jerry Stiller, and competed on ABC’s “Good Morning America” in the Greatest Dancer in America Challenge.
-Chaz won the Gold Medal at the US Tap Championships and went on to win the Bronze Medal for the United States at the World Tap Dance Championships in Germany, at the age of 14.
+Chaz won the Gold Medal at the US Tap Championships and went on to win the Bronze Medal for the United States at the World Tap Dance Championships in Germany, at age 14.

 Two days before graduation, Chaz was offered the role of Mistoffelees on the National Tour of Cats, his dream role.
 He performed the show over 500 times all over North America, and then moved to New York City.
 Chaz was featured on FOX's "So You Think You Can Dance" - where he jumped on Mary Murphy's Hot Tamale Train to the Academy in Season 14.
-Chaz made his New York City Center debut as the Pearly King in Me and My Girl, directed and choreographed by Tony Award-winner Warren Carlyle.
-Chaz has accrued regional credits at MT Wichita, The Rev (formerly Merry-Go-Round Playhouse), Arena Stage, Lyric Theatre of Oklahoma, The Fireside, Gateway Playhouse, Fulton Theatre, Casa Mañana, Gretna Theatre, Moon River Theatre and Westchester Broadway Theatre.
+Chaz made his New York City Center Encores debut as the Pearly King in Me and My Girl, directed and choreographed by Tony Award-winner Warren Carlyle.
+Chaz has accrued regional credits at MT Wichita, The Rev (formerly Merry-Go-Round Playhouse), Arena Stage, Lyric Theatre of Oklahoma, The Fireside, Gateway Playhouse, Fulton Theatre, Casa Mañana, Gretna Theatre, Moon River Theatre, and Westchester Broadway Theatre.
 Chaz has made appearances in HBO's "High Maintenance" and on "Anderson Live".
 Chaz has performed for Broadway Cares/Equity Fights AIDS' annual fundraising shows: Gypsy of the Year and Easter Bonnet.

-Perhaps most notably, Chaz spent two years touring as one of the newsies, Buttons, in the First National Tour of Disney’s Newsies, visiting 70 cities and performing over 750 shows.
+Perhaps most notably, Chaz spent two years touring as one of the Newsies, Buttons, in the First National Tour of Disney’s Newsies, visiting 70 cities and performing over 750 shows.
 Chaz is also featured in Disney's Newsies: The Broadway Musical, the film version of the show from Hollywood’s Pantages Theatre.
 The movie is now available digitally on Disney+, iTunes, and Amazon Prime Video.

-Chaz's regional directing/choreographing credits include: Forestburgh Playhouse - Priscilla Queen of the Desert, Altar Boyz, Me and My Girl, Kiss Me Kate, Crazy for You, Mamma Mia, The Diamond Anniversary Revue and Mary Poppins; Interlakes Theatre - Newsies, Cats (2x) and La Cage aux Folles; Gateway Playhouse - Newsies; 3D Theatricals - Newsies; Westport Country Playhouse - Newsies; Woodstock Playhouse - Cabaret; Millbrook Playhouse - Jersey Boys; The Legacy Theatre - Regional Premiere of Bright Star, Newsies.
+Chaz's regional directing/choreographing credits include MT Wichita - Cats (Upcoming - September 2023); Forestburgh Playhouse - Priscilla Queen of the Desert, Altar Boyz, Me and My Girl, Kiss Me Kate, Crazy for You, The Addams Family, Mamma Mia, The Diamond Anniversary Revue and Mary Poppins; Interlakes Theatre - Newsies, Cats (2x) and La Cage aux Folles; Gateway Playhouse - Newsies; 3D Theatricals - Newsies; Westport Country Playhouse - Newsies; Woodstock Playhouse - Cabaret; Millbrook Playhouse - Jersey Boys; The Legacy Theatre - Regional Premiere of Bright Star, Newsies, Bullets over Broadway.
 Chaz loves working with young performers too!
+At Penn State, Chaz directed/choreographed Penn State Centre Stage's Cabaret, and choreographed for the Capital Campaign and President's Tailgates Events.
 Chaz served as Choreographer of Newsies at Franklin Performing Arts Company.
-Chaz was Resident Choreographer for NewArts production of Newsies, teaching the show's original Tony Award-winning choreography (by Christopher Gattelli) to the incredibly inspiring group of students who survived the Sandy Hook shooting in Newtown, CT, one of the greatest privileges of Chaz's life.
+Chaz was the Choreographer for NewArts production of Newsies, teaching the show's original Tony Award-winning choreography (by Christopher Gattelli) to the incredibly inspiring group of students who survived the Sandy Hook shooting in Newtown, CT, one of the greatest privileges of Chaz's life.
 In NYC, Chaz has presented choreography at Night of Life and Leg Up On Life Showcase, which each raised money for The Trevor Project, and at The Ho Ho Holiday show, which raised money for Toys for Tots.
 Chaz created choreography for the fabulous Professional Semester students in Broadway Dance Center's Showcase and for the inspiring Steps Summer Study NYC students at Steps on Broadway.

-Chaz created, produced, directed and choreographed four cabarets for Broadway Cares/Equity Fights AIDS while on tour with Newsies and is proud of leading the fundraising campaign that raised over $400k for the incredible charity.
+Chaz created, produced, directed, and choreographed four cabarets for Broadway Cares/Equity Fights AIDS while on tour with Newsies and is proud of leading the fundraising campaign that raised over $400k for the incredible charity.
 The show, The Newsboys' Variety Show, has gone on to be produced three times at Feinstein's/54 Below in NYC, which Chaz has hosted and performed in.
 While in quarantine due to COVID-19, Chaz produced, directed, hosted, and choreographed The Stars Align, a virtual cabaret starring Kristin Chenoweth and Kelli O'Hara, which raised over $8k for BCEFA.

 Chaz's Artist Statement